Home » Recipes » Side Dishes » Vegetables » Fried Yellow Squash

 • In a separate medium bowl, stir together the plain breadcrumbs, panko breadcrumbs, parmesan, kosher salt, Italian seasoning, and garlic powder.
 Set aside.

-• Once the oil is hot, dip a piece of squash into the flour, making sure to coat it on all sides and then shake off the excess.
+• Once the oil is hot, dip a piece of squash into the flour, making sure to coat it on all sides, and then shake off the excess.
 Transfer the flour-coated squash to the egg mixture and make sure the squash is coated with egg on all sides.
-Next transfer the squash to the breadcrumbs and make sure it is evenly coated on all sides.
+Next, transfer the squash to the breadcrumbs and make sure it is evenly coated on all sides.
 Then very carefully lower the breaded squash into the hot oil (use tongs or a spider strainer if you need to).
-Repeat this process, taking care to not overcrowd the pan.
+Repeat this process, taking care not to overcrowd the pan.

 • Cook the squash for 30-45 seconds per side, or until golden brown.
 Remove the squash from the oil and place them on a paper towel or wire rack to cool.
 Immediately sprinkle the squash with a small pinch of kosher salt.